In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Calories: 580, Protein: 37g (74% DV), Fiber: 4g (16% DV), Total Fat: 37g (57% DV), Monounsaturated Fat: 17g, Polyunsaturated Fat: 3.5g, Saturated Fat: 11g (55% DV), Cholesterol: 120mg (40% DV), Sodium: 960mg (40% DV), Carbohydrates: 24g (8% DV), Total Sugars: 8g, Added Sugars: 0g (0% DV).

 Sodium does not include pantry salt; for reference, ⅛ teaspoon kosher salt per serving averages 240mg (10% DV).
 Not a significant source of trans fat.
 Packed in a facility that handles all major food allergens* and gluten. *Milk, Eggs, Fish, Crustacean Shellfish, Tree Nuts, Peanuts, Wheat, Soybeans.

 Prep the vegetables

 - Trim the roots from the leeks and cut the leeks in half lengthwise.
 Keeping the leek halves intact, carefully rinse under cold water, gently cleaning between the layers to remove any dirt.
 Drain on a paper-towel-lined plate and pat dry.

 - Trim the ends from the radishes; cut the radishes in half lengthwise.

-- Finely chop, press, or grate enough garlic to measure 1 teaspoon.
-Set aside half for the vegetables, half for the sauce.
+- Finely chop, press, or grate enough garlic to measure 1 teaspoon [2 tsp].
+Divide into two equal portions, one for the vegetables and one for the sauce.

-- Measure out ¾ cup vegetable broth.
+- Measure ¾ cup [1½ cups] vegetable broth.
 Set aside the rest for the sauce.